-Open fire cooking is an age old form of preparing food dating back over 2 million years.
-According to anthropologist Richard Wrangham, this ancient practice was as basic as throwing hunks of meat straight into the fire.
-Bam!
-Talk about a sizzling steak.
+Open fire cooking is an age old form of preparing food.
+According to anthropologist Richard Wrangham, this ancient practice was as basic as throwing meat straight into the fire.
 Possibly the original version of Steers flame grilled?
-In the popular reality show Survivor, fire symbolises your life in the game.
-In South Africa however, fire represents one of the nation’s favourite ways to eat… On the Braai.
+When it comes to fire-food, Lemon and herb chicken kebabs are my go to recipe.

 As a nation, we hardly need an excuse to light the fires, but on Heritage Day we go all out, collectively celebrating our cultural beliefs and traditions.
-In 2005 this national holiday was rebranded and became known as National Braai Day.
-Any SA braai (barbecue) worth its salt usually includes succulent red meats (rib-eye steaks), lamb chops, boerewors and racks of smoky sosaties (kebabs).
+In 2005 this national holiday was become known as National Braai Day.
+Any braai (barbecue) worth its salt includes succulent red meats (rib-eye steaks), lamb chops, boerewors and racks of smoky sosaties (kebabs).
 We’ll be throwing these lemon and herb chicken kebabs with sundried tomatoes on the grill.
-Left to marinate overnight in a herbs de provence and lemony-garlic marinade, the flavours are bright and fresh with a sweet tanginess from the sundried tomatoes.
-Simple and so good.
-Here’s wishing you all a unified and community-rich Heritage Day with your best people and a table laden with a feast of soulful food.
+Left to marinate overnight in a herbs de provence and lemony-garlic marinade, the chicken becomes succulent and juicy.
+Simple but so good.
+Here’s wishing you all a happy Heritage Day with your best people and a table laden with soulful food.

 If you’re looking for some great salads, sides and desserts, here are a couple of easy to make recipes to bring to the table.